HenneGit/tic-tac-toe/README.md

 # TIC TAC TOE
 A tic tac toe game with a twist.
 Play against the computer or a friend.
-Made as an exercise for Vanilla JavaScript and CSS.
+Made as an exercise for training vanilla JavaScript and CSS.

 # How to play
- Click on play and pic game mode, your icon and if you want to play against the computer or a friend:
+ Click on play and pick game mode, your icon and if you want to play against the computer or a friend:

 ![alt text](./screenshots/options.png "Tic Tac Toe - Options")